 - Further information

-Cypro-Minoan is the name used for a group of scripts, strongly connected by a number of similarities, found mainly in Cyprus during the Late Bronze Age (1600 – 1050 BC).
-The name Cypro-Minoan, created by Arthur Evans in 1909 and since then unanimously accepted and used (although the name of Linear C has also been proposed and sometimes employed), indicates a direct link between these scripts and the Cretan script (the Linear A).
+Cypro-Minoan is the name used for a group of scripts, closely connected by a number of similarities, found mainly in Cyprus during the Late Bronze Age (1600 – 1050 BC).
+The name Cypro-Minoan was created by Arthur Evans in 1909 and since then has been largely accepted and used (although criticisms and alternative proposals exist).
+It indicates a direct link between these scripts and the Cretan script (the Linear A).
 All the same, there is not total agreement about this in the scholarly community.

-The Cypro-Minoan script is still not deciphered.
-Without bilingual inscriptions, and with a reduced corpus of documents (217, among which less than ten are of significant length), every attempt at an even partial interpretation has been unsuccessful.
+The Cypro-Minoan script is still undeciphered.
+Without bilingual inscriptions, and with a reduced corpus of documents (little more than two hundred, for the most part very short), every attempt at an even partial interpretation is premature.

 On the basis of the available documents four different scripts have been identified:

-− Archaic Cypro-Minoan, or Cypro-Minoan 0 (CM 0), found in a single text, on a tablet from Enkomi dating from the end of 16th c.
-BC and with three lines of script (23 signs in all); it is the Cypro-Minoan script that shows the greatest similarities with Linear A.
+− Archaic Cypro-Minoan, or Cypro-Minoan 0 (CM 0), documented by a single text, a tablet from Enkomi dating from the end of 16th century BC and with three lines of script (23 signs in all); it is the Cypro-Minoan script that shows the greatest similarities with Linear A.

-− Cypro-Minoan 1 (CM 1), found all through the Late Bronze Age in Cyprus and Ugarit: it is employed for different kinds of texts, mostly very short, inscribed on various mediums.
+− Cypro-Minoan 1 (CM 1), attested all through the Late Bronze Age: it is employed for different kinds of texts, mostly very short, inscribed on various mediums.

-− Cypro-Minoan 2 (CM 2), ), found on four fragmentary clay tablets coming from Enkomi and dating from the 13th – 12th c.
+− Cypro-Minoan 2 (CM 2), found on three fragmentary clay tablets coming from Enkomi and dating from the 13th – 12th c.
 BC: they bear texts of a certain length, written in continuous script by an apparently expert hand.

-− Cypro-Minoan 3 (CM 3), ), found in texts coming only from Ugarit, dating from the 13th c.
-BC, which reveal a certain influence of the cuneiform Ugaritic alphabet.
+− Cypro-Minoan 3 (CM 3), documented by texts coming only from Ugarit, dating from the 13th century BC, which reveal a certain influence of the cuneiform Ugaritic alphabet.